Six Bells Halt railway station: Proposed re-opening

 In 2010 Sewta proposed to reopen the line through Six Bells Halt as part of a scheme which would see a new station at Abertillery with an hourly service to Cardiff.
-The estimated cost of extending the line to Abertillery was estimated at £16.7m according to Sewta.
+The cost of extending the line to Abertillery was estimated at £16.7m according to Sewta.
 Part of the trackbed, which is owned by Blaenau Gwent Council, is used as a cycleway and there was thought to be sufficient space for a single track.
 However, after the scheme was omitted from the Welsh Government's National Transport Plan for funding priorities until 2015, Welsh Transport Minister Carl Sargeant AM confirmed that the new station would not be a priority until after 2015.